saidvandeklundert/notes/rust/readme.md

 ```

 In the function signature for `person_in_rust_says_hello`, we recieve the bytes as a `*const c_char`.
+This is a raw pointer to a C char value.
+Dereferencing a raw pointer must be done in an unsafe block, so on the next line, enter an unsafe block using `unsafe { ..}`.
+Inside the unsafe block, we pass the raw pointer to `CStr::from_ptr`.
+This function `will wrap the provided 'ptr' with a 'CStr' wrapper, which allows inspection and interoperation of non-owned C strings.` It returns a `CStr` on which we then call `.to_bytes()`, which will essentially convert the C string to a byte slice.
+Once the expression is run, the `bytes` variable will contain a `&[u8]` value.

-Using `CStr::from_ptr`, we take the pointer to the C string, and read the bytes.
-After that, we use `str::from_utf8` to read the bytes as utf8.
-Then we serialize the JSON string into a struct.
+The `bytes` variable is fed to `str::from_utf8`, and after that happened, `string_from_python` contains the string we send from Python as an `&str`.
+We then proceed to use `serde_json::from_str` to marshal the string into a struct.

 ## Calling a Rust function that takes an argument and returns a value from Python: